rene369a/configure-ad/README.md

 - Create an Admin and Normal User Account in AD
 - Join Client to Your Domain
 - Setup Remote Desktop for Non-Administrative Users on Client Computer
-- Create Sdditional Users and Ensure Login Capabilities
+- Create Additional Users and Ensure Login Capabilities

 <h2>Deployment and Configuration Steps</h2>